stingaci/heat-tutorial/partV/README.rst

 In a more realistic environment, the webserver configuration section would actually contain a configuration file (ie. httpd.conf, sites-available/conf, etc) and a SofwareDeployment can be used to inject whatever content the webserver should serve at runtime.
-Similar to this exercise.